Jwamer Aga: His cause of death

 Jwamer received the title Khan from Massoud Mirza Zell-e Soltan, the son of Naser al-Din Shah Qajar and the Viceroy of Southern Iran from 1881 to 1888, In addition, he became Sarhang and the Guardian of the Frontier for the most critical routes.
 He was remunerated with 6,000 Nassirian coins as well as 3,000 tomans 'to coerce him into good behaviour' for his role as the Guardian of the Frontier in 1886.

 Shortly after, most of the Ḥamāvand returned to the Bāzyān district, where they were subdued by Ottoman forces.
 In 1889, the Ottoman government exiled half of the tribe to Cyrenaica in North Africa and the other half to the vilayet of Adana.
 Those exiled to Cyrenaica fought their way back to their homeland in 1896, and a few months later, the group sent to Adana also returned to the Bāzyān district.

 Reactions

 However, he was subsequently criticised by the British lieutenant Maunsell, who deemed the appointment of Massoud Mirza Zell-e Sultan to Jwamer Agha an absurdity, citing the theory of surrounding a thief to draw back a thief.
 Nevertheless, he proved to be an effective and timely source of security.
 He was commended for his 'appropriate' behaviour after being reprimanded.
 He progressed from the rank of Colonel to that of Brigadier General.He constructed a castle in Qasr-e Shirin, where he resided with his sons Hama Khan, Hama Sherif and Hama Reshid Beg.
 He also undertook the reconstruction of the city and the establishment of new markets.
 His palace was destroyed and his land was left behind when he was executed.
-His castle is still known as "Qala I Juanmir" in Qasr i Shirin.
-However Shirin Palace did not survive.